 The EPA (Environmental Protection Agency) has no maximum levels set for calcium and magnesium (the hardness minerals) in water.
 Hard water interferes with almost every cleaning task, including washing dishes, laundry and taking a shower.
 Clothes can look dingy and feel rough and scratchy.
 Dishes and glasses get spotted and film may build up on shower doors, bathtubs, sinks and faucets.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Finally, hard water can cause a scale build-up in pipes that can lower water pressure throughout the house and damage plumbing.
-Hard water contaminants found in the well water supplying homes in Westford, MA can be removed with a water softener.
 Also commonly found in Westford are iron & manganese.
 The EPA maximum allowable level for iron as a secondary contaminant is .3 parts per million.
 The EPA maximum allowable level for manganese as a secondary contaminant is .05 parts per million.
 Small amounts of these minerals can have large affects on your home’s water quality.

 There are different types of water softeners, including up-flow (preferred) versus down-flow.
 This can make a big difference in effectiveness if there are elevated levels of manganese or iron in the water.
 Additionally, high efficiency softeners use much less salt and water in the equipment’s regeneration cycle.
 For a full description of hard water, see the link at Hard water described.

 The following categorizes hard water levels.
 Compare your test results: